China–United Kingdom relations: Sports

 Table tennis, originating from the United Kingdom, became one of the most iconic sports in China in the 20th century.

-In 2012, the Great Britain managed to beat China in the basketball olympics event with a score of 90-58, the first win for the host nation.
+In 2012, the Great Britain managed to beat China in the basketball olympics event with a score of 90–58, the first win for the host nation.

 Public opinion

-A survey published in 2025 by the Pew Research Center found that 56% of British people had an unfavorable view of China, while 39% had a favorable view.
-It also found that 56% of the people in the 18-35 age group had positive opinions of China.
+A survey published in 2026 by the Pew Research Center found that 52% of British people had an unfavorable view of China, while 46% had a favorable view.
+It also found that 54% of the people in the 18-35 age group had positive opinions of China.
+37% had confidence in Chinese leader Xi Jinping compared to 59% who did not; 46% of British people aged 18–35 had confidence in Xi.